 Maddox Gibson, 13, is learning to cook.
-He says he wants to be a chef and wants to make meals for people who need it most — the homeless and the hungry.
+He says he wants to be a chef and wants to make meals for people who need it most — those experiencing homeless and hunger.

 It makes sense that he’s eager to help people who need it.
 As a young child growing up in a group home in his native country of China, he knows firsthand how important that support can be.
 In 2017 at age 10, he found his own endless supply of love and support when he met and was adopted by the Gibson family.